-The scope of the Project to be assessed under the EIA Regulation and under Section 15(1) of CEAA includes the construction, operation, and decommissioning, reclamation and closure phases of the: open pit mine; ore processing facility; tailings, ore and waste rock storage areas; and all associated infrastructure.
+The scope of the Project to be assessed under the EIA Regulation and under Section 15(1) of CEAA includes the construction, operation, and decommissioning, reclamation and closure phases (including post-closure activities as appropriate) of the open pit mine; ore processing facility; tailings, ore and waste rock storage areas; and all associated infrastructure.
 The specific processes, components and activities that form the scope of Project, as defined by the Project Description submitted to the CEA Agency (Stantec 2011) to initiate the EA under CEAA, are outlined below.
 This list of Project elements encompasses those elements identified in Section 3.1 of the NBENV Final Guidelines (NBENV 2009).
 The Project Description (Stantec 2011) provides more detail on the proposed Project and should be considered in conjunction with this TOR.